rogerallen/rogerallen.github.com/_posts/2014-07-31-minecraft-on-jetson-tk1.md

 make note of this and if you are running a version of Minecraft different than 1.7.10, you will need to adjust.**

-I've created a **[gist
+**I've created a [gist
 here](https://gist.github.com/rogerallen/91526c9c8be1a82881e0) that
-has the commandline** I'm using.
+has the commandline** that I'm using. <i>(Oct 2014 update--added
+Version 1.8 support)</i>

 Basically, all I did was change the -Djava.library.path to point to our native libraries and add the last part of the commandline starting with `--username`.
 This last bit is not listed in the terminal output.
 These are additional parameters that I only found via a [google search](http://gaming.stackexchange.com/questions/156000/launching-minecraft-1-7-4-from-the-command-line). **Again, I'm sure these options will change going forward.
 As versions change, perhaps we can work together to maintain these commandlines via the